Manjiri-here/Linux/Linux commands.md

 ---
 Question: Difference between ping, curl and wget

-say if application is not running, then we try to ping the ec2 server first.
+Say if application is not running, then we try to ping the ec2 server first.
 It tells if data is being transferred to and from from the server.

+Zombie process: A child process finishes execution.
+The OS keeps: PID, Exit code, Resource usage.
+Parent process is supposed to call wait() to collect that.
+Parent does NOT call wait().
+Result: Zombie process (state = Z).
+In short- The process is dead.
+The record of its death is what’s still alive.

+What zombies DO and DO NOT do

+✅ They do occupy a PID
+❌ They do NOT use CPU
+❌ They do NOT use memory (except 1 tiny table entry)
+❌ They do NOT execute code

+So:

+One or two zombies = harmless
+Thousands of zombies = PID exhaustion → system can’t spawn new processes → outage

+% ps aux | awk '$8=="Z"'

+% ps -el | grep Z